sumberg/kex_japan_2018/report/report.md

 ## Defining _legacy_
 Legacy is a term used in computing to mean "of, relating to, or being a previous or outdated computer system" [@Webster_legacy].
 This could, for example, be computer systems or components that might have had a widespread usage or been considered a standard in the past, but are no longer manufactured or maintained by the producer.

+## Modernization
+Methods for incorporating legacy information systems into modern systems, also known as _modernizing_, usually fall into three categories: redevelopment, wrapping and migration.
+While redeveloping an entire system is usually the best option in the long run, it is also the most expensive and risky.
+Therefore, migration tends to be a more popular method [@Bisbal1999, p.2-4], as the system and its components are moved from their native environment to a new one, providing an interface to control the legacy components while retaining its data and functionality.
+However, migrating systems to a modern platform can lead to unexpected behaviour, with a notable example being NASA’s Ariane 5 flight 501 [@Dowson1997; @Ariane-Board-Report].

+When redevelopment and migration is too risky or expensive, wrapping offers a cost-effective option with less risk.
+Instead of rebuilding the system from the ground up, or moving the system to a new environment, it surrounds existing data, systems and interfaces with new interfaces, giving the legacy components a "new and improved" look [@Bisbal1999, p.
+3], and lets organizations reuse trusted components in a new, more up-to-date manner.

+While all of these methods tend to focus on legacy software systems, it is natural to draw parallels to legacy hardware systems.
+For instance, redevelopment would simply mean redeveloping the hardware system with modern components, wrapping could be to use modern hardware to interface with the old system, to name a few.

 ## Trackers and the Chiptunes scene\label{trackers_chiptune}

 In the mid 1980’s, a type of music sequencer commonly referred to as a "tracker" appeared on the personal computing markets.
 Today, a community colloquially named the "chiptune scene" consisting of musicians and retro enthusiasts fascinated with the characteristic sounds of the old video game consoles, create and perform their own music with these trackers.
 While many artists use software that can emulate the sounds of these machines on modern systems, it is often considered high status to create the music directly on the old hardware.
 An often recurring example representative of the scene is the tracker software LSDj [@LSDj], written for the Nintendo Game Boy.
 Its portable nature makes it an ideal option for artists, being able to carry their "instrument" anywhere with ease.